ThePhrozenKeep/D2MOO/README.md

 We felt that the current projects are not good enough, and more importantly did not cover enough parts of the game.
 Having a centralized code that one can launch and use as reference will make it easier, we hope, for the modding community.

+### I can not set breakpoints in Visual Studio

+Please have a look at [Microsoft Child Process Debugging Power Tool](https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool).

 ### I have other questions !